greg-raven/Uncommon-Sense/_drafts/staging.md

 The history of government management of money has, except for a few short happy periods, been one of incessant fraud and deception.
 Friedrich August von Hayek

-Freedom is the will to be responsible to ourselves.
-Friedrich Nietzsche

-Socialism is the phantastic younger brother of despotism, which it wants to inherit.
-Socialism wants to have the fullness of state force which before only existed in despotism. ...
-However, it goes further than anything in the past because it aims at the formal destruction of the individual ... who ... can be used to improve communities by an expedient organ of government.
-Friedrich Nietzsche

 A man who lies to himself, and believes his own lies, becomes unable to recognize truth, either in himself or in anyone else, and he ends up losing respect for himself and for others.
 When he has no respect for anyone, he can no longer love, and in him, he yields to his impulses, indulges in the lowest form of pleasure, and behaves in the end like an animal in satisfying his vices.
 And it all comes from lying to others and to yourself.
 Fyodor Dostoyevsky

 By the time the (16th) Amendment had been approved by the states, the Rockefeller Foundation was in full operation ... about the same time that Judge Kenesaw Landis was ordering the breakup of the Standard Oil monopoly ...
-John D ... not only avoided taxes by creating four great tax-exempt foundations; he used them as repositories for his 'divested' interests ... made his assets non-taxable so that they might be passed down through generations without ... estate and gift taxes ...
-Each year the Rockefellers can dump up to half their incomes into their pet foundations and deduct the 'donations' from their income tax.
+John D. ... not only avoided taxes by creating four great tax-exempt foundations; he used them as repositories for his "divested" interests ... made his assets non-taxable so that they might be passed down through generations without ... estate and gift taxes ...
+Each year the Rockefellers can dump up to half their incomes into their pet foundations and deduct the "donations" from their income tax.
 Gary Allen

-I believe that if we had and would keep our dirty, bloody, dollar-soaked fingers out of the business of these nations so full of depressed, exploited people, they will arrive at a solution of their own --- and if unfortunately their revolution must be of the violent type because the 'haves' refuse to share with the 'have-nots' by any peaceful method, at least what they get will be their own, and not the American style, which they don't want and above all don't want crammed down their throats by Americans.
+I believe that if we had and would keep our dirty, bloody, dollar-soaked fingers out of the business of these nations so full of depressed, exploited people, they will arrive at a solution of their own --- and if unfortunately their revolution must be of the violent type because the "haves" refuse to share with the "have-nots" by any peaceful method, at least what they get will be their own, and not the American style, which they don't want and above all don't want crammed down their throats by Americans.
 David M. Shoup

 The only thing we learn from history is that we learn nothing from history.
 Georg Wilhelm Friedrich Hegel